What do White Rhinos look like?

 They can also form temporary groups of up to 12 members.
 Territorial males are solitary and will only be seen with other Rhinos to either reproduce or defend their territory against rival males.

 The female White Rhino will give birth after a gestation period of around 16 months.
-Females usually give birth for the first time at the age of 6½ to 7 years.
+Females usually give birth for the first time at 6½ to 7 years old.

 Interesting facts about White Rhinos